YeRen123455/SIRST-Quantization-Deployment/README.md

-## Infrared-small-target-detection-with-single-point-supervision
+Mixed-Precision Network Quantization for Single-frame Infrared Small Target Segmentation
 <br>

-This is the PyTorch implementation of the method in our paper "*Monte Carlo Linear Clustering with Single-Point Supervision is Enough for Infrared Small Target Detection*". [[Project](https://yeren123455.github.io/SIRST-Single-Point-Supervision/)][[Paper](https://arxiv.org/pdf/2304.04442.pdf)].<br>
+This is the Android-platform deployable APK file of the method in our paper "*Mixed-Precision Network Quantization for Single-frame Infrared Small Target Segmentation
+*".<br>